 The cost of an asset acquired other than by purchase is deemed to be its fair value, unless the acquisition does not have commercial substance (i.e. it will not lead to a variation in the cash flows of the Authority).
-In the latter case, where an asset is acquired via an exchange, the cost of the acquisition is the carrying amount of the asset given up by the Authority.
+In the latter case, where an asset is acquired via an exchange, the cost of the acquisition is the carrying amount of the assets exchanged.

-Assets are then carried in the Balance Sheet using the following measurement bases:
+Assets are then carried on the Balance Sheet using the following measurement bases: